-This document [RFC2883] extends RFC 2018.
+This document [RFC2883] extends RFC 2018 (see Section 3.3).
 It enables use of the SACK option to acknowledge duplicate packets.
 With this extension, called DSACK, the sender is able to infer the order of packets received at the receiver, and therefore to infer when it has unnecessarily retransmitted a packet.
+A TCP sender could then use this information to detect spurious retransmissions